getify/You-Dont-Know-JS/get-started/ch2.md

 | :--- |
 | The `as createBlogPost` clause in the `import` statement above is optional; if omitted, a top level function just named `create(..)` would be imported.
 In this case, I'm renaming it for readability sake; its more generic factory name of `create(..)` becomes more semantically descriptive of its purpose as `createBlogPost(..)`. |

-As shown, ES6 modules can utilize *classic modules* internally if they need to support multiple-instantiation.
+As shown, ES modules can use *classic modules* internally if they need to support multiple-instantiation.
 Alternatively, we could have exposed a `class` from our module instead of a `create(..)` factory function, with generally the same outcome.
-However, since you're already using ES6 modules at that point, I'd recommend sticking with *classic modules* instead of `class`.
+However, since you're already using ESM at that point, I'd recommend sticking with *classic modules* instead of `class`.

 If your module only needs a single instance, you can skip the extra layers of complexity: `export` its public methods directly.

-## Before You Go On
+## The Rabbit Hole Deepens

 As promised at the top of this chapter, we just glanced over a wide surface area of the main parts of the JS language.
+Your head may still be spinning, but that's entirely natural after such a firehose of information!

-Even with this "brief" survey of JS, there's a ton of details herein you should carefully consider and ensure you are comfortable with.
-I suggest re-reading this chapter, maybe a few times.
+Even with just this "brief" survey of JS, we covered or hinted at a ton of details you should carefully consider and ensure you are comfortable with.
+I'm serious when I suggest: re-read this chapter, maybe several times.

-In the next chapter, we're going to dive deeper into some important aspects of how JS works.
-Make sure you take your time with this chapter's material before you proceed.
+In the next chapter, we're going to dig much deeper into some important aspects of how JS works at its core.
+But before you follow that rabbit hole deeper, make sure you've taken adequate time to fully digest what we've just covered here.